Villanova-AI/app-builder/README.md

 ### Configurable properties

 #### `USE_MOCKS` (boolean, default: `true`)
-a boolean used to determine whether the API calls will be against a real Entando Core or if they are just being mocked internally.
+a boolean used to determine whether the API calls will be against a real Villanova Core or if they are just being mocked internally.

 #### `USE_MFE` (boolean, default: `true`)
 a boolean used to enable EPC's MFE rendering on AppBuilder.